 Other self-test questions may serve as a useful starting point.

 If you think that orthorexia may be an issue for you, I invite you to contact me today.
-Cognitive behavioural therapy or other therapeutic approaches link to my therapeutic approaches page may be helpful.
-To me, the important thing is not to make judgements about diets or particular types of foods, debating whether they are healthy or not, good or bad, but rather, to look at those points where your eating choices are interfering with your ability to live normally.
+Cognitive behavioural therapy or other therapeutic approaches may be helpful.
+To me, the important thing is not to make judgements about patterns of eating or particular types of foods, debating whether they are healthy or not, good or bad, but rather, to look at those points where your eating choices are interfering with your ability to live normally.

 People suffering from body dysmorphia believe that one part, or several parts of their body is abnormal and develop tremendous anxiety around this perception.
 Large parts of the day may be spent obsessing about the perceived physical flaw.
 When symptoms are more severe, delusional thinking may result.